Lewis & ClarkLaw School

 • College Outdoors provides the Lewis & Clark College community with activities including cross-country skiing, backpacking, whitewater sports, sea kayaking, and hiking.
 All trips are open to law students.

 • Bark is a grassroots group that works to preserve the forests, waters, and wildlife of Mt.
 Hood National Forest and surrounding regions.
 Join Bark on the 2nd Sunday of every month as they explore Mt.
 Hood National Forest and other surrounding public lands.
 You can also carpool from Portland out to the forest.
-Meet up location and hike descriptions at http://bark-out.org/event.php.
+Meet up locations and hike descriptions here.

 Bike Maps